Are you looking to partner with a PPC agency for your law firm’s needs? In this article, we go over the questions you need to ask before deciding.

 - How often do you see reports on your campaign’s performance?

 The agency you choose to work with should provide live information that matters the most to you and your law firm.
 It should include your new leads and details about when, how, and where they are converted from.
 Our approach is straightforward; you get access to your personal Lead Tracking Dashboard, where all data is live, and you can score your leads, qualify them, or even listen to your calls.
 In addition to our direct and user-friendly reporting, we offer video conference meetings, so you can prioritize your activities and go on with your day uninterrupted.

 - Do they offer coaching services to maximize results?

 The ultimate goal of your law firm’s PPC campaigns is to sign more new cases and maximize your ROI.
 Your agency should be able to help you get the most out of your digital marketing investment by actively providing feedback.
 Your partners should monitor your intake process and conversion pipeline, identifying any missed opportunities that are holding you back or areas of improvement that can further improve your results.
-Particularly if you are running bilingual Google Ads campaigns and you don’t speak Spanish, you need your agency to give you direct feedback on your Spanish-speaking team’s performance.
+If you are running bilingual Google Ads campaigns and you don’t speak Spanish, you need your agency to give you direct feedback on your Spanish-speaking team’s performance.
 The same applies if you are using external partners, such as call centers.
-We work hand-in-hand with our clients; our experience lets us identify all the pain points and explain the missed opportunities and the ways to capture them.
+We work hand-in-hand with our clients; our experience lets us identify all the pain points, explain missed opportunities, and find ways to capture them.